-My hunger to learn more about this world and eat more delicious food grew.
+During university my hunger to learn more about the world and eat more delicious food grew.

-But during that year, I set a goal that I would never teach again, and that I would find a way to make a living online, so I could travel (and eat) and earn money at the same time.
+But during that year, I set a personal goal that I would never teach again, and that I would find a way to make a living on the internet, so I could travel (and eat) and earn money at the same time.

 It wasn’t easy.